potatowagon/copinicoos/README.md

       - [Github](#github)
       - [Google drive](#google-drive)
     + [Troubleshoot](#troubleshoot)

 ### Why
 * Most of the old data are offline.
 Old data is needed when comparing changes across time.
-Offline data have to first be made online before download can happen, and this can take anywhere from 20 mins to 24 hours.
+Offline data have to first be made online before download can happen, and this can take anywhere from 20 mins to <a href="https://scihub.copernicus.eu/userguide/LongTermArchive">24 hours</a>.
 There is no notification system on Openhub when an offline product is made online.
 Hence we need a polling system to constantly check and instantly download when a offline product becomes online.

 * I need lots of data.
 Clicking them one by one to download is a pain.